nicoyuste/MarvelNavigation/README.md

 - Unit Testing.
 There are no much unit tests at this point and we should unit tests:
    - Datasource
+   - All Interactors
-   - ViewController
+   - All Presenters
 - cellHeights implemantation is not super clean.
 We could have just a variable with a default value that gets overriden by each subclass
-- Configuration could be moved out of the SceneDelegate into some `ConfigFactory` class.
-- We could create a protocol so datasources implement it.
+- We could create a protocol for datasources to implement it.
 That will be easier to create different datasources with different implementations.
 Example: `OfflineDatasource` loading from internal memory and `OnlineDatasource` loading things from the backend.
+- Presenter / View interaction is done because one knows each other.
+We should create protocols for these to talk so they don't need to know about each other class.
 - `MarvelDetailsViewController`:
    - Instead of loading all the information from the MarvelListViewModel, this viewController could use the API to load the DETAIL resource.
-   - UI could show more data than only title and description, at the end, you already see that on the list.
+   - UI show have more data than only title and description, at the end, you already seeing that on the list.
+   - This viewController is pushed directly into the stack and there is not a presenter handling it.
+If the information here grows, we should move this to a View - Presenter - Interactor solution.
 - Create icon and solve small UI issue with iPhone X